Jedeo/ny-times/README.md

-# In-The-News
+# NY-Times

-This application provides users with the ability to interact with articles provided by New York Times API Top Stories API using In-The-News.
-The user can see a list of articles, click on one of the articles that interest them, and the user will be able to learn more about the article.
-It is intended for users who would like to have a quick look at a particular article before diving deep into it.
+This application, NY-Times, provides users with an easy way to stay informed by allowing them to interact with articles from the New York Times Top Stories API.
+It features a user-friendly interface with a navigation menu and filters to help users quickly find the articles that interest them.
+When a user clicks on an article, the application displays the article in an easy-to-read format that includes the headline, author, publication date, and a brief summary.

 ## Screenshots